 After 25 years of marriage, I still have to sometimes go downstairs to sleep when my husband snores too loudly, so I can imagine how annoying windmill noise might be.
 And even more so after someone sent me a document entitled “Confidential issues report draft.
-Waubra & Other Victorian Wind Farm Noise Impact Assessments” that made the case that windmill noise affects the quality of life, disturbs sleep, and has adverse health effects.
-I especially liked the descriptions of possible noices: whooshes, rumble-thumps, whining, clunks, and swooshes.
+Waubra & Other Victorian Wind Farm Noise Impact Assessments” that made the case that windmill noise affects the quality of life, disturbs sleep, and has adverse health effects with sounds of whooshes, rumble-thumps, whining, and clunks.
 Low frequency sounds can penetrate walls and windows and cause vibrations and pressure changes.
-Many people affected would like to come up with a standard that windmill farms must be at least 2 kilometres away and not exceed a noise level of 35 dB(A) at any time outside neighboring dwellings.
+Many people affected would like to come up with a standard that windmill farms must be at least 2 kilometers away and not exceed a noise level of 35 dB(A) at any time outside neighboring dwellings.

 Offshore wind turbines could affect fisheries

 The Sierra club in Maine is asking the Minerals Management Service to look at over a dozen aspects of wind offshore, including possible interference with known upwelling zones and/or important circulatory and current regimes that might influence the distribution or recruitment of marine species.
 Wind affects the upwelling of nutrients and may be a key factor in booms and busts of the California sardine fishery and other marine species.